Welcome back to term 2 where we will be focusing on one of the most famous monarchs in British history - Queen Victoria!

-Over the first few days of the new term we will be listening to children read.
-They will be given a levelled reading book and a reading journal.
-Please log any reads that you do with your child in their reading journal.
+Over the first week or so of the new term, we will be listening to children read.
+They will be given a levelled reading book and a should aim to read each night at home.
 When your child needs to change their book, this should be put in the 'change my book' tray (as they come into class), so we can issue a new book.

 Daily phonics will continue throughout the year and will be taught using the Read Write Inc scheme.
-In addition, children will have focus spellings (taught as part of our early morning work from term 2).
+In addition, children will have focus spellings which will be taught as part of our early morning work.
 These are spelling that your child is expected to know by the end of Year 1.
 We will also share 'Red Words' with you (in our useful documents section) and would very much appreciate your help with getting your child to read (not spell) these words.
 Red Words are phonetically irregular words -they are quite simply words that can't be sounded out and need to be learnt.
-Each term, we will include both the spelling and Red Word focus words for that term on our curriculum map, so please look out for them on here.
+Each term, we will include both the spelling and Red Word focus words for that term on our curriculum map, so please look out for them.

 A parent mail will be sent with information about Forest School and PE.
 Our days for these lessons will be: